v5ma/selfawarenetworks/13san.md

 Subjectivity = column-local phase waves that periodically sync through hub pulses.
 Each loop they model world + self, re-enter, persist, and shape the next cycle.
 Build that oscillator routine—first-person viewpoint emerges.

 Subjectivity emerges when column-local, cell-assembly-specific phase waves loop and periodically sync via cortical hubs.
 Each cycle they model world and self, persist, and shape the next—so a first-person viewpoint appears without any added “magic.”
+This can be simulated on a Turing Machine.